Certainty Blog

 What Impact Will Technology Have on your BBS Program?

-In this blog series, we will explore what impact technology will have on your BBS program.
-We have spoken with industry professionals Joseph Braun, EHS Manager at Ferrara Candy Company; John Peoples, Global EHS Manager at Huntsman Corporation; and Chad Rasmussen, EHS Manager at Cardinal Health to get an insider look on how to manage an effective Behavior Based Safety management program.
+Throughout this blog series, we explore the specific impact technology has on BBS programs.
+Specifically, we draw on firsthand perspectives from industry professionals Joseph Braun, EHS Manager at Ferrara Candy Company; John Peoples, Global EHS Manager at Huntsman Corporation; and Chad Rasmussen, EHS Manager at Cardinal Health.
+Each of them manages effective Behavior Based Safety programs at scale.

 What Impact Will technology have on your Behavior Based Safety Program?